-Impacts of Geopolitical Events in Eastern Europe
+Impacts of Geopolitical Events in Eastern Europe and the Middle East

-The current conflict between Ukraine and Russia and the international response has, and may continue to have, potential wide-ranging consequences for global market volatility and economic conditions, including energy and commodity prices, which may, in turn, increase inflationary pressures and interest rates.
-Certain countries, including Canada and the United States, have imposed strict financial and trade sanctions against Russia, which have, and may continue to have, far-reaching effects on the global economy and energy and commodity prices.
+International conflict and other geopolitical tensions and events, including war, military action, terrorism, trade disputes, and international responses thereto have historically led to, and may in the future lead to, uncertainty or volatility in global energy and financial markets, as well as increased cybersecurity risks.
+The current conflict between Ukraine and Russia and the current conflicts in the Middle East and the international response to those conflicts may continue to have, potential wide-ranging consequences for global market volatility and economic conditions, including energy and commodity prices, which may, in turn, increase inflationary pressures and interest rates.
+Certain countries, including Canada and the U.S., have imposed strict financial and trade sanctions against Russia, which have, and may continue to have, far-reaching effects on the global economy and energy and commodity prices.
+In addition, should the conflict between Israel and Hamas broaden or escalate regionally, this may destabilize global security, markets, and economic growth, along with commodity prices.

-The short-, medium- and long-term implications of the conflict in Ukraine are difficult to predict with any certainty at this time and there remains uncertainty relating to the potential direct and indirect impact of the conflict on Keyera, and it could have a material and adverse effect on the Corporation's business, financial condition and results of operations.
-Depending on the extent, duration, and severity of the conflict, it may have the effect of heightening many of the other risks described herein, including, without limitation, the risks relating to Keyera's exposure to commodity prices; the successful completion of Keyera's growth and expansion projects, including the expected return on investment thereof; supply chains and Keyera's ability to obtain required equipment, materials or labour; cybersecurity risks; inflationary pressures; and restricted access to capital and increased borrowing costs as a result of increased interest rates.
+The short-, medium- and long-term implications of the conflicts in Ukraine and the Middle East are difficult to predict with any certainty at this time and there remains uncertainty relating to the potential direct and indirect impact of the conflict on Keyera, and it could have a material and adverse effect on the Corporation's business, financial condition and results of operations.
+Depending on the extent, duration, and severity of these conflicts, it may have the effect of heightening many of the other risks described herein, including, without limitation, the risks relating to Keyera's exposure to commodity prices; the successful completion of Keyera's growth and expansion projects, including the expected return on investment thereof; supply chains and Keyera's ability to obtain required equipment, materials or labour; cybersecurity risks; inflationary pressures; and restricted access to capital and increased borrowing costs as a result of increased interest rates.